4 Material Accounting Policies

 Termination benefits, in the nature of voluntary retirement benefits, are recognised as expense in the Statement of Profit and Loss if the Company has made an offer encouraging voluntary redundancy, it is probable that the offer will be accepted, and the number of acceptances can be estimated reliably.
 Benefits falling due more than 12 months after the end of the reporting period are discounted to their present value.

-i.12 Income Taxes
+5.12 Income Taxes

 The income tax expense or credit for the period is the tax payable on the current period's taxable income based on the applicable income tax rate adjusted by changes in deferred tax assets and liabilities attributable to temporary differences, unused tax credits and to unused tax losses.

 The current tax charge is calculated on the basis of the tax laws enacted or substantively enacted at the end of the reporting period.
 Management periodically evaluates positions taken in tax returns with respect to situations in which applicable tax regulation is subject to interpretation.
-It establishes provisions where appropriate on the baa's of amounts expected to be paid to the tax authorities.
+It establishes provisions where appropriate on the basis of amounts expected to be paid to the tax authorities.

-Deferred tax is provided in full, us'ng the liability method, on temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the standalone financial statements.
+the tax bases of assets and liabilities and their carrying amounts in the standalone financial statements.
 However, deferred tax liabilities are not recognised if they arise from the initial recognition of goodwill.
-Deferred income tax is also not accounted for if it arises from initial recognition of an asset or liability in a transact'on other than a business combination that at the time of the transaction affects neither accounting profit nor taxable profit (tax loss).
+Deferred income tax is also not accounted for if it arises from initial recognition of an asset or liability in a transaction other than a business combination that at the time of the transaction affects neither accounting profit nor taxable profit (tax loss).
 Deferred income tax is determined using tax rates (and laws) that have been enacted or substantially enacted by the end of the reporting period and are expected to apply when the related deferred tax asset is realised or the deferred tax liability is settled.

-Deferred tax assets are recognised for all deduct'ble temporary differences, carry forward of unused tax credits and unused tax losses only if it is probable that future taxable amounts will be available to utilise those temporary differences, tax credits and losses.
+Deferred tax assets are recognised for all deductible temporary differences, carry forward of unused tax credits and unused tax losses only if it is probable that future taxable amounts will be available to utilise those temporary differences, tax credits and losses.

 The carrying amount of deferred tax assets is reviewed at each Balance Sheet date and reduced to the extent that it is no longer probable that sufficient taxable profits will be available to allow all or part of the asset to be utilised.